esugmbh/mobilecontrol2-sdk/README.md

 boolean runsOnMc2 = MobileControl2.isMobileControl2();
 ```

-The `ThrottleFragment` class and the `MobileControl2.setLedState()` methods are designed to to nothing when not running on the Mobile Control II, so you will not need to check this very often.
+The `ThrottleFragment` class and the `MobileControl2.setLedState()` methods are designed to do nothing when not running on the Mobile Control II, so you will not need to check this very often.

 ### Throttle